Is your child ready for a cell phone? Take this quiz to find out.

 What are Canopy’s pricing and plan options?

-Canopy offers three pricing plan tiers, based on the number of devices on which you want to install the product.
+Canopy offers two pricing plans, based on the number of devices on which you want to install the product.

 What are real customers saying about using Canopy?